P1ngP1ng/VBA/MatrixFactorization/README.md

-Used to decompose a square matrix (a range object) into factors using:
+Used to decompose a square matrix (a range object), "A", into factors using:

 1. LU Decomposition; or
 2. Cholesky Decomposition.